Photo by Irina Bg / Shutterstock

 Looking youthful and alluring has been a part of life since the dawn of recorded history…just think Cleopatra and her legendary bathing rituals.
 The upside to living in modern times is that we have more options on how to become our own ideal example of beauty.
 Dr. Sheila Nazarian and Dr. Monica Bonakdar are not only among the most-sought-after in their field, they are strong, successful and beautiful women who possess the knowledge, skill and insight into what non-surgical medical aesthetics can do to keep us as young on the outside as we feel on the inside.
 Aging may be inevitable, but aging poorly is not, and they are the role models who prove it.

-Both experts agree that beauty has always been a driving force, and that looking good affords one more opportunities.
+Both experts agree that beauty has always been a driving force, and that looking good affords one more opportunity.
 “The modern person who looks young and beautiful will have an easier time attaining more desirable jobs and more social power,” Bonakdar asserts, who has witnessed firsthand the dissatisfaction many feel with their appearance, regardless of age or gender, particularly with the current hyper-focus on social media.

 Dr. Monica Bonakdar